 Caring for Peafowl

 Most people think that peafowl are an exotic bird that is out of their reach.
 In reality, peafowl are actually quite common in captivity, with people keeping them in all sorts of climates.
 The biggest mistake made with peafowl is thinking that they are compatible with just about anything.
 This sort of an attitude can ultimately kill your peafowl.
 Peafowl should NOT be kept with domestic fowl like chickens.
-Peafowl, just like turkeys, are susceptible to Blackhead disease, which chickens carry.
-Also, keeping peafowl with chickens put the peafowl at risk of coccidiosis.
+Peafowl, just like turkeys, are susceptible to blackhead disease (histomoniasis), which chickens carry.
+Also, keeping peafowl with chickens puts the peafowl at risk of coccidiosis.
 It is best to keep peafowl in large, spacious pens to give them room to be their natural selves.
 This way they will establish a designated dust bathing area, a dancing ground for the peacock, and some favorite perches.

 Peafowl are notorious for their calls, and this is definitely justified.
 During breeding season, peacocks can be quite noisy; their calls are loud and they call frequently.
 If you have neighbors in the vicinity, it would be a good idea to talk with them to make sure that they are okay with this.
 But rest assured, the loud calls only last during breeding season; for the remainder of the year they are relatively quiet.
 Peahens can also have loud vocalizations, which resemble a honk.
 If they get spooked by something is common for them to honk and raise their neck feathers.
 If you love peafowl, you will be able to survive their calling.
 I personally enjoy it, but it is not a sound that everyone will enjoy.

-Eggs take approximately 28 days to hatch, and I found that is beneficial to incubate peafowl eggs at low humidities and at 99.5 F. For the last three days of incubation, egg turning must stop and the temperature should be lowered to 98.6 F and the humidity should be raised to 60-70%.
+Eggs take approximately 28 days to hatch, and I found that is beneficial to incubate peafowl eggs at low humidities and at 99.5 F. For the last three days of incubation, egg turning must stop, the temperature should be lowered to 98.6 F, and the humidity should be raised to 60-70%.
 Be sure to monitor the peachicks.
 If you end up with a peachick that is not in the right hatching position, or one that is shrink-wrapped, it is necessary to intervene.
 Remember, do not rush hatching; if you assist too much and too soon, that could cause more harm than it will help.
 There is much more to hatching peafowl, so if you have specific questions then let me know and I will do my best to answer them.

 Once the peachicks hatch you will find that they already have feathers on their wings.
 Peachicks are able to fly just days after hatching.
 Keep that in mind to have your brooders covered with a screen.
 Be sure to feed medicated chick starter.
 Once peafowl are transitioned to living on the ground, it is a good practice to worm them twice a year.
 Some wormers to use include Safeguard and Ivermectin.